nebula-orchestrator/docs/docs/scaling.md

 This test results shows that a single manager can handle any of the following:

+* 466800 device checking in every 600 seconds with a 10 seconds cache
 * 46680 device checking in every 60 seconds with a 10 seconds cache
 * 23340 device checking in every 30 seconds with a 10 seconds cache
 * 7780 device checking in every 10 seconds with a 10 seconds cache

-Keep in mind that this is for a single manager, a Nebula cluster can scale the amount of managers out with near liner scalability so if you have a million devices you would still only need 22 manager containers to have them all kept in sync every minute.
+Keep in mind that this is for a single manager, a Nebula cluster can scale the amount of managers out with near liner scalability so if you have a million devices you would still only need 22 manager containers to have them all kept in sync every minute (or you can use just 3 if you don't mind waiting 10 minutes for changes to catch on all devices).

 It should also be mentioned that Siege CPU usage was the limiting factor for this test which likely means that each manager can potentially handle a much larger number of requests\second but this provide a good rule of thumb for any number crunching needs.